2026—January 4-8—Phoenix—Booth number 710

-When you visit Springer Nature in booth 417, you can talk to some of the most experienced editors working in scholarly publishing.
+When you visit the Springer Nature booth 710, you can talk to some of the most experienced editors working in scholarly publishing.
 These experts can answer any questions you might have and can explain the ins and outs of today’s publishing landscape, including open access (OA), what’s involved in writing and publishing a book, and more.

-And you can see the full range of Astronomy at Springer here.
-On these pages, you’ll find more detailed information about the books, journals, and services you’ll see highlighted especially for 245th Meeting of the American Astronomical Society.
+And you can see the full range of Astronomy publications at Springer here.
+On these pages, you’ll find more detailed information about the books, journals, and services you’ll see highlighted especially for 247th Meeting of the American Astronomical Society.

-Visit the Astrophysics and Space Science to learn moreWhat do you need to know to successfully navigate the book publishing process?
+Visit the book webpageWhat do you need to know to successfully navigate the book publishing process?
 In this free mini-course, you’ll receive everything you need to know, directly to your inbox.

-Sign up nowYou’re attending 245th Meeting of the American Astronomical Society because you have results to share.
+Sign up nowYou’re attending 247th Meeting of the American Astronomical Society because you have results to share.
 But what’s the best way to reach the widest appropriate audience?
-The Springer Nature editors who are here can help answer that question.
-You can take the opportunity to meet with Fabio and Sayali.
-If you haven’t written a book before, they can give you a quick introduction to the process.
-And if you have, they can show you how publishing a book with Springer would be different from other publishers.
-They can also help answer any questions you might have about Springer journals.
+The Springer Nature editor who is here can help answer that question.
+You can take the opportunity to meet with Dr. Sayali.
+If you haven’t written a book before, she can give you a quick introduction to the process.
+And if you have, she can show you how publishing a book with Springer would be different from other publishers.
+She can also help answer any questions you might have about Springer journals.

 Editor, Books